blanton-black/pubba/README.md

 Any process that involves changing code between environments, even in an automated fashion, is great fodder for the audit machine.
 This extension makes sure the javascript and css you work with in development is the same as it will be in production.

+This does the require the use of a cache bursting query parameter to be added to the url instead of the digest per asset approach.
+While the digest approach is much more accurate it complicates the use of using a commit/tag to completely represent the deployment contents.

 # Settings

 More details on these later, but here are the configuration options: